btafoya/htpc-download-box/README.md

 The free version does not allow you to add new shows.
 Consider switching to the paid version (6\$) and support the developer.

+## Additions

+[Ombi](http://www.ombi.io/): Web UI to give your shared Plex instance users the ability to request new content.

+[Muximux](https://hub.docker.com/r/linuxserver/muximux) is a lightweight portal to view & manage your HTPC apps without having to run anything more than a PHP enabled webserver.
+With Muximux you don't need to keep multiple tabs open, or bookmark the URL to all of your apps.

+[Watchtower](v2tec/watchtower) Watches your containers and automatically restarts them whenever their image is refreshed.

+[NZBHydra2](linuxserver/hydra2): meta search for NZB indexers (like [Jackett](https://github.com/Jackett/Jackett) does for torrents).
+Could simplify and centralise nzb indexers configuration at a single place.

 ## Going Further

 Some stuff worth looking at that I do not use at the moment:

-- [NZBHydra](https://github.com/theotherp/nzbhydra): meta search for NZB indexers (like [Jackett](https://github.com/Jackett/Jackett) does for torrents).
-Could simplify and centralise nzb indexers configuration at a single place.
 - [Organizr](https://github.com/causefx/Organizr): Embed all these services in a single webpage with tab-based navigation
 - [Plex sharing features](https://www.plex.tv/features/#feat-modal)
 - [Headphones](https://github.com/rembo10/headphones): Automated music download.
 Like Sonarr but for music albums.
 I've been using it for a while, but it did not give me satisfying results.
 I also tend to rely entirely on a Spotify premium account to manage my music collection now.
 - [Mylar](https://github.com/evilhero/mylar): like Sonarr, but for comic books.
-- [Ombi](http://www.ombi.io/): Web UI to give your shared Plex instance users the ability to request new content
 - [PlexPy](https://github.com/JonnyWong16/plexpy): Monitoring interface for Plex.
 Useful is you share your Plex server to multiple users.
 - Radarr lists automated downloads, to fetch best movies automatically.
 [Rotten Tomatoes certified movies](https://www.rottentomatoes.com/browse/cf-in-theaters/) would be a nice list to parse and get automatically.